ON THIS PAGE

 Investigative Judgment...
 A 'Spiritual" Fulfillment of Daniel's Prophecy?

 When October 22nd 1844 also came and went without nary a word from the Lord, many Millerites were bewildered and disillusioned.
-Quite a number had disposed of their possessions in expectation of Christ's return and had to cope not only with terrible disappointment, but considerable criticism and even violence from others.
+(Note: This is a continuation of chapter 1.
+See William Miller and the Second Advent of Christ) Quite a number had disposed of their possessions in expectation of Christ's return and had to cope not only with terrible disappointment, but considerable criticism and even violence from others.
 The end result was that several distinct movements (some rather bizarre) rose from the Millerism ruins.